skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

 `Rancher <https://ranchermanager.docs.rancher.com/v2.5/pages-for-subheaders/kubernetes-clusters-in-rancher-setup>`_.
 Please follow their respective guides to deploy your Kubernetes cluster.

+.. _kubernetes-setup-gpusupport:

 Setting up GPU support
 ~~~~~~~~~~~~~~~~~~~~~~
 If your Kubernetes cluster has Nvidia GPUs, ensure that:

 1. The Nvidia GPU operator is installed (i.e., ``nvidia.com/gpu`` resource is available on each node) and ``nvidia`` is set as the default runtime for your container engine.
 See `Nvidia's installation guide <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html#install-nvidia-gpu-operator>`_ for more details.
 2. Each node in your cluster is labelled with the GPU type.
-This labelling can be done by adding a label of the format ``skypilot.co/accelerators: <gpu_name>``, where the ``<gpu_name>`` is the lowercase name of the GPU.
-For example, a node with V100 GPUs must have a label :code:`skypilot.co/accelerators: v100`.
+This labelling can be done by adding a label of the format ``skypilot.co/accelerator: <gpu_name>``, where the ``<gpu_name>`` is the lowercase name of the GPU.
+For example, a node with V100 GPUs must have a label :code:`skypilot.co/accelerator: v100`.

 .. tip::
     You can check if GPU operator is installed and the ``nvidia`` runtime is set as default by running: